 An example: John Smith, a 14-year-old student from Maryville, Ill, plays the saxophone on Tuesday, Jan.
 3, 2022 at Woodland Park in Collinsville, Ill.
 Smith learned to play saxophone at age 10 from his grandfather James, a local jazz legend who has performed around the world.

-Copyrights and Permissions
+Copyrights and Permissions Disclosure

 By submitting photos to the St. Louis Public Radio Photojournalism Contest, the entrant grants to The Curators of the University of Missouri and St. Louis Public Radio license -- with respect to photographs of which the entrant is the sole creator and copyright owner and/or comments, titles, captions, or reflections made by the entrant -- to use, reuse and publish the same, in whole or in part, in any and all media, now or hereafter, for the purpose of the Photojournalism Prize contest and promotions specific to the contest; and if appropriate, to use my name and pertinent education and/or biographical facts in relation to the contest entry.